-For each study with a biomedical intervention, a Clinical Management Committee (CMC) will be established, composed of appropriate protocol team clinicians (and external clinicians as appropriate), who will provide support to site clinicians regarding individual participant clinical management (toxicity management, clinical holds of study drug, study drug re-challenge, permanent discontinuations).
+For each study with a clinical component, a Clinical Management Committee (CMC) will be established, composed of appropriate protocol team clinicians (including an HPTN Safety Physician, as necessary), who will provide support to site clinicians regarding individual participant clinical management (toxicity management, clinical holds of study drug, study drug re-challenge, permanent discontinuations).
 Blinding will be maintained with regards to the individual participant discussion(s).